Is Salary Transparency The Answer To Workplace Stress?

 Advertisement

-These behaviors can include sharing salaries, unionizing, or — if all else fails — leaving a company, all things our workplaces don’t want us to do.
+These behaviours can include sharing salaries, unionising, or — if all else fails — leaving a company, all things our workplaces don’t want us to do.
 “Fostering an environment where it’s kind of taboo or seen as something that you shouldn't talk about, ultimately doesn't serve the worker,” Walker says.
 “It serves the employer.”

 Advertisement

-Because, let’s face it, we live in a capitalist market that often pits people against one another, and discussing pay is not only a way to alleviate our burnout, but also keep the playing field even, particularly for women of color who are disproportionately paid less — 36% less than white men and 20% less than white women — and to prevent wage suppression, which is something that happens when employers intentionally keep their wages below a competitive rate.
+Because, let’s face it, we live in a capitalist market that often pits people against one another, and discussing pay is not only a way to alleviate our burnout, but also keep the playing field even, particularly for women of colour who are disproportionately paid less — and to prevent wage suppression, which is something that happens when employers intentionally keep their wages below a competitive rate.

 Advertisement